Online Counseling Psychology Degree Programs

 WHAT IS A COUNSELING PSYCHOLOGY DEGREE?

 Counseling Psych degree programs help you to provide mental health counseling services.
 You could study the science behind counseling.
 And, you could learn methods to help patients work through their issues.

 Counseling Psychologists often need to earn a PhD degree.
 A PhD in psych or a Doctor of Psychology (Psy.D.) is most common.
 But the road to each of these starts with going for your Bachelor’s degree.
 Your undergrad degree doesn’t have to be in Psych, but this major happens to be one of the most popular.

 A program in this field look at the human mind and personality.
-For instance, you may learn about the biology of mental processes.
+For instance, you may learn about the biology of mental processes or behavioral psych.
 And, you may learn how social and cultural factors can affect a person’s behavior.
 These courses could offer the ground work for future study in the field.

 B.S. in Psychology – Applied Behavior Analysis

 This program may prep you for grad studies or a career path.
 The program covers concepts like learning theories and behavior principles.
 You may learn how to work with those who have mental health and behavioral issues.